-I’m certain he is still proud of it to this day, and wouldn’t mind me reprinting it here, as he has assured me in the past that his friends sometimes come to my blog “for a good laugh” at my expense.
+I’m certain he is still proud of it to this day, and wouldn’t mind me reprinting it here, as we are friends now (after I reached out years later because after going back and reading through our exchanged I agreed with a lot of his criticisms).
 Kevin didn’t know me personally or see Urban Scout as an expression of authenticity because he didn’t understand the satire.
 I always thought that they mostly hated me for aesthetic purposes.
 I didn’t look like one of them; I was a “hipster.”
 Back then I would throw this kind of thing back in people’s faces.
 I turned his e-mail into a Madlibs-style contest, in which the winner of my choosing would receive a signed photograph of yours truly.
-I’m not posting this here to drudge up old drama.
-I don’t really care about this anymore, and I understand his frustration and anger.
+Looking back I just roll my eyes at that whole thing.

 In these mock-mainstream encounters, anarcho-primitivists revel in the contradiction between mass media spectacle and primitivist sentiment.
 By using blogs, YouTube, and red carpet events, they acknowledge the success of corporate, technological strategies of “selling” ideologies, and they insist that their anti-technological perspective can best be spread through the media that they hope to destroy.
 When they announce their simultaneous love and disdain for E!
 Entertainment Network’s brand of consumerism, primitivists produce a critique of the media while guarding themselves against co-optation.
 Because they produce slick, shiny promotional materials, the mass media has no need to alter the anarcho-primitivist message if it wants to sell it.
 Urban Scout can therefore have quite a bit of say in his own public representation.
 As long as his images look professional and corporate, they will appear as he created them.